 Let’s dive into your top 10 FAQs!
 Do you have a question you don’t see answered here?
 Feel free to reach out to find out more about getting your real estate license and becoming an Iowa real estate agent.

-1. How do I get started as a real estate agent?
+1. How do I get started as an Iowa real estate agent?

 Before you can act as a real estate salesperson, you need to have an Iowa real estate license.
 Licenses are issued by the Iowa Real Estate Commission (IREC) through the Iowa Professional Licensing Bureau (IPLB).
 There are nine steps to become a licensed REALTOR® in Iowa: